giorgosn/thelwnakouswtobeat/_pages/about.md

     show_overlay_excerpt: false
 ---

-# Welcome to the Developers' Bakery 👨‍🍳
+# Welcome to Thelw Na akousw to Beat

-A developer podcast about **tools**, **libraries**, and **productivity**.
+A project about music exploration.

-The Developers' Bakery is a place for **open-source** developers & maintainers to share their experience and projects.
-A journey through the tools and libraries that help developers worldwide **baking great software** daily.
+Thelw Na akousw to Beat is a hobby project to explore the music and the people around it.

-Join Nicola through this journey among open source and beyond.
+Join us to this exploration.

 ## Your Host